danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 To make sure that this view doesn't conflict with the `ScrollView` content, we also apply a zero height `frame` to the geometry reader.

-For this to work, we also need to add a `coordinateSpace` to the scroll view and listen for preference changes to the `ScrollOffsetPreferenceKey`.
+For this to work, we must add a `coordinateSpace` to the scroll view and track preference changes to the `ScrollOffsetPreferenceKey`.
 We can define this as a `ScrollView` extension:

 ```swift
 private extension ScrollView {